-Roger Dunaway enters his seventh season as the Assistant Athletic Director for Athletics Communications at Tulane University, and the 2012-13 campaign marks his 16th year in the media relations field.
+Roger Dunaway enters his eighth season as the Assistant Athletic Director for Athletics Communications at Tulane University, and the 2013-14 campaign marks his 17th year in the media relations field.
 He was appointed to his current position on July 28, 2006.

 Dunaway oversees and manages all aspects of the Tulane Athletics Communication office, including finances, technology, two athletics websites, the Green Wave's social media platforms, three full-time assistants, one graduate assistant and several student workers.
 He also serves as the point man for the promotion of Tulane's 16 collegiate sports programs through local, state and national media.